ioos/ioos-atn-data/_docs/quality-control.md

 Prior to applying the quality control protocols, raw trajectory and profile data for each deployment are first truncated based on deployment start and end dates provided in the metadata.
 This is a necessary data cleaning step since telemetry tags are often activated and begin pinging their locations before and after they are attached to the animal and officially "deployed".
 These out-of-bounds locations may appear either on land or at sea.

-Processed, tidy data with QC flags are then submitted to a variety of downstream locations and repositories including the ATN Portal, NDBC for integration into the GTS, NCEI, and ERDDAP for increased data accessibility and archival.
+Processed, tidy data with QC flags are then submitted to a variety of downstream locations and repositories including the [ATN Portal](https://portal.atn.ioos.us/#), National Data Buoy Center (NDBC) for integration into the [Global Telecommunications System](https://community.wmo.int/site/knowledge-hub/programmes-and-initiatives/global-telecommunication-system-gts) (GTS), DataONE, NCEI, and ERDDAP for increased data accessibility and archival.
 Please see the [ATN DAC Flow Overview](https://ioos.github.io/ioos-atn-data/overview.html) for more details.

 ### Raw Data Tidying